How to Make the Most of Nature in 2025

 Enlist a Friend or Start a Group:

 There is no better way to get out the door than to know someone is waiting for you!
 Start a hiking group that meets once a month.
-List the hike with enough lead time to allow people to put it on their calendars.
-Consider using a website portal such as Evenrbrite or Eventfrog to advertise your hike and all of the necessary details.
+When encouraging others to join, provide enough lead time to give others plenty of advance notice.
+Consider using a website portal such as Evenrbrite or Eventfrog to advertise your hike and provide all of the necessary details.

 Start Local: